 The Ranger is an affordable eBike that's great for beginners and seasoned riders alike.
 QuietKat's Ranger eBike was built to explore rugged terrain in uncharted territory, ideal for a camping adventure!
 The Ranger can steadily and confidently tackle rough terrain using the powerful hub-drive motor and mountain bike style tires for added stability and traction.
 This eBike is another great choice for camping, Overlanding, fishing, or hunting.
 The Ranger can easily traverse muddy, wet, sandy, or even snowy conditions and get you to those hard-to-reach locations.

 Traveling by RV is a fun lifestyle, but space can be limited.
-That's why the QuietKat Voyager is our top pick for RV campers who need a compact eBike.
-The collapsible design of the Voyager eBike allows you to easily store it in RVs, boats, or in the back of your car or van conversion.
-Despite being compact, the Voyager can still handle heavy loads and rough terrain.
+That's why the QuietKat Apex Sport is our top pick for RV campers who need a compact eBike.
+The design of the Apex Sport eBike allows you to use it as a go-to option in camp.
+The Apex can handle heavy loads and rough terrain.
 And, just like our other eBikes, you can easily attach trailers for electric bikes and other accessories.

 Carrying your camping gear on an eBike